JRCSTU/co2mpas_driver/co2mpas_driver/README.md

 ## co2mpas_driver model
 <!--move them to CONTRIBUTING.md -->

-This page contains the explanations, definitions examples required to understand and use co2mpas_driver (i.e MFC) model.
+This page contains the explanations, definitions and examples required to understand and use co2mpas_driver (i.e MFC) model.

 ## Design diagram (core model)